chili-chips-ba/openXC7-TetriSaraj/README.md

 # openXC7-TetriSaraj
+This is the very first, independent and unbiased attempt to use <i>openXC7</i> tool flow for a real-life FPGA design.
+All its earlier uses and example projects were created by the insiders, who knew ahead of time about the pitfalls to avoid.
+And yes, we have uncovered issues along the way, duly reported them, and kept marching along, at times even resorting to hacks to make it work.

+Most importantly, we did not even know that we were the Alpha testers, and learned it only when everything was already done &#128514;.

+The compute platform used for this work was <i>Windows Subsystem for Linux (WSL)</i> as opposed to native Linux/Ubuntu.
+Decision to go with WSL came from our intent to maximize project accessibility, not leaving out even the middle school youngsters, who typically don't have native Linux machines.

 <img width="762" alt="TetriSaraj" src="https://github.com/chili-chips-ba/openXC7-TetriSaraj/assets/67533663/1eacb310-5b40-4684-9328-2e06580bd204">

 **<h3> NAND-2-Tetris Acknowledgement </h3>**
-While our project did not use any of https://www.nand2tetris.org materials, it can be viewed as the bootstrapped, super-compressed variant of it.
-In any case, to those who're starting without prior knowledge of electronics, digital logic circuits, computers or programming for them, we warmly recommend this superb step-by-step course by Shimon Schocken and Noam Nisan.
+While we did not use any of https://www.nand2tetris.org materials, our project can be viewed as a bootstrapped, super-compressed variant of it.
+We therefore warmly recommend that superb step-by-step guide (put together by Shimon Schocken and Noam Nisan) on how to build functioning Tetris starting from the mere NAND gates.

+If you're starting without prior knowledge of electronics, digital logic circuits, computers or programming, then JMP to the link above, else CONT.

-**<h3> Tetris recap </h3>**
+**<h3> Tetris Recap </h3>**

 Even though most of us know what Tetris is and how to play it, we'll first briefly explain its logic and rules.